gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Client_Hardware.md

 The following guidelines must be followed when providing buttons.

 * The power and the mic mute buttons are recommended to be provided as physical buttons.
-* Buttons other than the power and the mic mute buttons can be provided in various forms according to the manufacturer's policy, such as a physical or touch user interface (TUI) buttons.
+* Buttons other than the power and the mic mute buttons can be provided in various forms according to the manufacturer's policy, such as a physical or touch UI buttons.
 * The most commonly used buttons are recommended to be placed on the front or the top of the client device for easy operation.
-* If you are providing a TUI button, make sure that the defined action is executed upon the touch release gesture.
+* If you are providing a touch UI button, make sure that the defined action is executed upon the touch release gesture.
 * If there are no predefined combinations of buttons, only the function of the first recognized button must be executed at a simultaneous input of multiple buttons.
 * If there is new button input while a task is already in progress from a previous input, the feedback effect on the previous input must be stopped to provide the feedback effect on the latest input.
 * It is permitted to provide the play and pause button as GUIs for devices supporting UI screens.